 Didn’t Christ’s blood cover our sins?
 Moses was a bridegroom of blood.
 Once again, we see blood is required.

-We need The Blood to become children of God.
+We need the blood of Christ to become children of God.
 Christ took our punishment, that death we deserved for our sin.
 But He didn’t buy us a pass to live in sin.
 He bought us entrance into His kingdom.
 It’s not a future kingdom that we enter when we die.

 If you are truly God’s child, when you were washed with the blood, there was a transfer.
-You were taken out of Satan’s kingdom into God’s kingdom (Col. 1:13).
+You were taken out of Satan’s kingdom into God’s kingdom (Colossians 1:13).